 Generally speaking, a cold asphalt filler or patch is advised for non-commercial repair jobs.
 A cold filler, such as the Cold Asphalt Patch, offers several advantages over hot asphalt filler.

-If you use the hot filler, you will also have to buy the equipment that will melt the filler and apply it evenly on the asphalt surface you are repairing.
-Aside from the technical expertise in using it, the cost of one makes it impractical for non-commercial use.
+If you use hot filler, you will also have to buy equipment that will melt the filler and apply it evenly on the asphalt surface you are repairing.
+Aside from the technical expertise in using this equipment, the cost of one makes it impractical for non-commercial use.
 Unlike the hot asphalt filler, cold patch types of fillers do not require additional equipment.
-Unless you have a lot of neighbors or belong to a neighborhood association that will enable you to split the cost, the cost of this equipment is not justified because it will only be used once a year or every few years.
+Unless you have a lot of neighbors or belong to a neighborhood association that will enable you to split the cost, the cost of this equipment isn't justified, as it will only be used once a year or every few years.

-If you are seeing puddles in your driveway, cold asphalt is the perfect choice to fix your driveway, by filling those puddle-makers and so protecting the suspension of your car.
+If you are seeing puddles in your driveway, cold asphalt is the perfect choice to fix the depressions or potholes.
 Winter has a knack for taking small cracks in the pavement and turning them into potholes.
-There's no need to throw your hands up or get a new driveway, cold patch asphalt will fix the damage and restore it.
-Why take the risk of leaving it and ruining your car's suspension hitting that hole every day?
+There's no need to throw your hands up or get a new driveway; cold patch asphalt will fix the damage and restore it.
+Why take the risk of leaving the pothole and ruining your car's suspension hitting that hole every day?

 The asphalt patch is the simple answer for how to fix a pothole, but there is so much more you need to know before moving forward with your repair.
-Cold versus hot asphalt patch is always the next question, and that leads to the question of do it yourself or hire a pro?
-And did you know you can do better than a road crew can at fixing potholes?
-Let's take the mystery out of repairing holes in your blacktop and take a look at exactly what you need to know.
+Cold versus hot asphalt patch is always the next question, and that leads to a key question: repair the pothole yourself or hire a pro?
+Let's take the mystery out of repairing holes on your blacktop and take a look at exactly what you need to know.

 Cold Or Hot: Which Way Should You Go?

 Common wisdom says that hot asphalt is a better and longer-lasting repair.
-That is a bit old-fashioned, and ignores how good the modern cold driveway patch has become.
-Here's the way you should really look at this question.
-Are you willing to pay a pro to apply hot asphalt?
+That belief is a bit old-fashioned and ignores how good the modern cold driveway patch has become.
+Here's the way you should really look at this question: are you willing to pay a pro to apply hot asphalt?

-While you're thinking about it, ask yourself: how big a repair is this?
-Calling in a pro just to fix a 3-inch wide pothole may not be cost effective.
-However, if you've got a large section of damage, compromises to the grade of the driveway (either in bulges or in depression), or multiple potholes, it may be worth your while to get in the professionals.
+While you're thinking about it, ask yourself this: how big of a repair is this?
+Calling in a pro just to fix a three-inch-wide pothole may not be cost effective.
+However, if you've got a large section of damage, compromises to the grade of the driveway (either in bulges or in depression), or multiple potholes, it may be worth your while to call in the professionals.

 DIY Driveway Patch Or Hire A Pro?

-Cold asphalt patch is incredibly easy to work with – anyone can do it.
-And so if you decide on that to patch your driveway you are ready to go.
+- Cold asphalt patch is incredibly easy to work with – anyone can do it.

-Hot asphalt needs to be kept hot & handled with care, so most definitely hire a pro.
+- Hot asphalt needs to be kept hot and handled with care, so most definitely hire a pro.

 Where To Begin

 The first step to knowing how to patch asphalt is to analyze the area and get your supplies together.
-This way when it comes time to do the pothole patching of your blacktop, you have everything you need to complete the job.
+This way, when it comes time to patch potholes, you have everything you need to complete the job.